JohnLCaron/rlauxe/docs/CaseStudies.md

 # Case Studies
-last changed 9/19/2025
+_last changed 9/19/2025_

-While rlauxe is intended to be used in real elections, its primary use currently is to simulate elections for testing RLA algorithms.
+While Rlauxe is intended to be used in real elections, its primary use currently is to simulate elections for testing RLA algorithms.

 A real election requires human auditors to manually retrieve physical ballots and create MVRs (manual vote records).